carpentries-incubator/workflows-nextflow/episodes/10-workflow_checkpoint_caching.md

 - `.command.sh`: The command script.

-- `.command.run`: The command wrapped used to run the job.
+- `.command.run`: The file is a bash script that Nextflow generates to execute the .command.sh script, handling the necessary environment setup and command execution details.

 - `.command.out`: The complete job standard output.